-Uploading your resume can be accomplished with just a few easy steps.
+Uploading your resume is easy.
 First, make sure you’re viewing your profile.
-Then, click the “Add a profile section” button located underneath your number of connections.
+Then, click the “Add a profile section” button underneath your number of connections.
 Select the “Recommended” drop-down menu and click “Add featured.”

 #